Sanctions during the Venezuelan crisis: Petroleum

-During the management of the interim president Juan Guaidó, the Venezuelan National Assembly had been looking at ways to access Venezuela's overseas cash and facilities.
-PDVSA's US subsidiary Citgo announced in February 2019 that it would formally cut ties with PDVSA to comply with U.S. sanctions.
-Guaidó and the National Assembly appointed a new Citgo board of directors.
-Although control of PDVSA assets in Venezuela remained with Maduro, Guaidó named a new PDVSA board.
-With Citgo under the control of Guaidó's administration, the U.S. extended its license to operate in spite of sanctions.

 Reuters reported on 18 April 2019 that the Maduro administration was bypassing sanctions by funneling cash from petroleum sales through Russia's Rosneft.
 Reliance denied reports that it was in violation of U.S. sanctions and stated that its purchases of Venezuelan oil through Rosneft were approved by the U.S. State Department.
 April oil exports were steady at a million barrels daily, "partially due to inventory drains", with most shipments to buyers from India and China.
 With sanctions, shipments to Cuba were unchanged.

-Beginning in late 2019, the US asked foreign firms not to send gasoline to Venezuela as part of the sanctions on PDVSA.

 Cuban oil shipments

-Alleging that Cuban personnel and advisors helped the Maduro government maintain power, the U.S. sanctioned two companies on 5 April 2019 that had shipped Venezuelan oil to Cuba, along with 34 ships owned by PDVSA.
-The U.S. sanctioned nine ships and four more shipping companies on 12 April 2019.
+Alleging that Cuban personnel and advisors helped the Maduro government maintain power, the U.S. sanctioned two companies on 5 April 2019 that had shipped Venezuelan oil to Cuba, along with 34 ships owned by PDVSA, followed by nine more ships and four more shipping companies on 12 April.

 In response to the arrest of National Assembly members, the U.S. sanctioned on 10 May 2019 two shipping companies and two ships that transported oil from Venezuela to Cuba between late 2018 and March 2019.
 Sanctions on some shipping companies were lifted later in 2019.

 The Cuban state-run oil import and export company, Cubametales, was sanctioned on 3 July 2019; a Treasury press release said it had facilitated oil imports to Cuba from Venezuela in exchange for defense support, intelligence, and security assistance.
 Cuba continued to receive shipments, and four more companies facilitating oil shipments from Venezuela to Cuba were sanctioned in September.
 In November, the Cuban company Corporacion Panamericana SA was blacklisted for helping Cubametales evade sanctions.